Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

 \subsection{Emulation in ($\Re E$, $\Im E$, $\Ein$, $\lamtwo$, $\LAMtwo$)}

 The CERPE is examined here by studying both $s$ and $p$ waves.
-The parameter space is now enlarged to five-dimensional: ($\Re E$, $\Im E$, $\Ein$, $\lamtwo$, $\LAMtwo$). $\LAMtwo$ is a non-affine parameter, but we are not concerned with the emulation speed but the accuracy.
+The parameter space is now enlarged to five-dimensional: ($\Re E$, $\Im E$, $\Ein$, $\lamtwo$, $\LAMtwo$). $\LAMtwo$ is a non-affine parameter, but I am not concerned with the emulation speed but the accuracy.
 Extra steps are needed for speed, which will be addressed elsewhere.

-As will be illustrated in the results of this subsection, the behaviors of the emulators, when the $H$ and sources are varied, are similar to the behaviors we have seen in the CEE case, except the clear indication of a higher-dimensional solution manifold mapped out by varying more parameters.
-The $e^{- c \sqrt{N_\text{eff}}}$ scaling of the emulation errors is not as clearly seen as in the CEE case, but the general trends are similar.
+As will be illustrated in the results of this subsection, the behaviors of the emulators, when the $H$ and sources are varied, are similar to the behaviors seen in the CEE case, except the clear indication of a higher-dimensional solution manifold mapped out by varying more parameters and a different $\Neff$ dependence of the error from $e^{- c \sqrt{N_\text{eff}}}$ scaling seen in the CEE case.